Antuan69/ORCAView_2/README.md

 - **Official ORCA 6.1 Solvent & Basis Set Support:** The solvent lists for CPCM and SMD, and the basis set dropdowns for DFT and HF, now use the official, comprehensive lists from the ORCA 6.1 manual for full compliance and user clarity.
 - **Robust Windows Job Cancellation:** Cancelling a job now kills all ORCA-related processes (orca.exe, MPI, children) using native Windows process tree termination.
 - **Batch Queue Stability:** The batch job queue is fully automatic—jobs start immediately after submission, and the UI remains responsive.
+- **Advanced Input Control:** Added a new "Input Blocks" tab that allows users to define custom ORCA input blocks for advanced calculations.